hc825b/hc825b.github.io/_pages/about.md

 Programming Languages, Formal Methods, and Software Engineering ([PL/FM/SE]) area and work as a graduate research assistant at [Information Trust Institute][ITI].

-Before joining CS @ Illinois, I worked under Prof. Yu-fang Chen and Prof. Bao-yaw Wang as a research assistant in [Institute of Information Science][iis] in Academia Sinica.
+Before joining CS @ Illinois, I worked under Prof. Yu-Fang Chen and Prof. Bow-Yaw Wang as a research assistant in [Institute of Information Science][iis] in Academia Sinica.
 At the same time, I obtained my master's degree with Prof. Farn Wang at [Graduate Institute of Electronics Engineering][ntugiee] in Nation Taiwan University.

 I finished my undergrad at [Department of Electrical Engineering][ntuee] in NTU.
 For my entire senior year, I had the chance to learn about hardware verification with Dr. Jason Chou and [Prof. Ric Huang][ric].
 I was then exposed to formal methods for the first time and saw their applications in Electronic Design Automation.